 Windows, macOS, Linux

 Going with a free editor can actually work to your benefit.
 Many of these are fully functional and you can actually create some great products from them.
 What is great about them is that you can try them out and see which one works best and you are only out the time it takes for you to work on them.
-And if you find that you are needing more advance tools then you can always step up to the professional software from Adobe, Apple, Avid, Blackmagic and Vegas.
+And if you find that you are needing more advance tools such as multicamera editing then you can always step up to the professional software from Adobe Apple Avid, Blackmagic and Vegas.
 These are usually product suites that include tools for audio, graphics, special effects, editing, color correction and authoring of DVD and Blu-ray.
-The industry is going towards subscription based services but you can still purchase Final Cut Pro and DaVinci Resolve for $299.
-I personally use Final Cut Pro and Adobe Premiere along with After Effects, Photoshop and Illustrator.
+The industry is going towards subscription based services but you can still purchase Final Cut Pro and DaVinci Resolve at a reasonable price.
+I personally use Adobe Premiere along with After Effects, Photoshop and Illustrator.

 Most of the editing packages will have some tutorials available and YouTube will have a bunch of videos from people that use the systems.
 Play around with these systems will any footage that you shoot or grab some stock content and try out the systems.
 While they may look very complicated in the beginning, once you start using them you will find that they all function about the same.
 There are also several podcasts available that focus on post-production for novices and professionals.
 These are great sources of information.